Turkey Sweet Potato Stew (Video)

 - Asian Lettuce Cups with Spicy Ground Turkey

-How to make Turkey Sweet Potato Stew:
+How to make Slow Cooker Turkey Stew:

 (This is only a summary of the steps for the recipe; please scroll down for complete printable recipe.
 Or if you use the JUMP TO RECIPE link at the top of the page, it will take you directly to the complete recipe.)